 The climate is fantastic, we have all of the seasons, but they feel more intense.
-Summer is hot and the winter is cold, but the spring and the autumn are so beautiful in colour and nature that its easily understandable why some of the best artists in the world painted around here.
-In the spring and summer, we have the beaches with beach bars and restaurants.
+Summer is hot and the Winter is cold, but the Spring and the Autumn are so beautiful in colour and nature that it’s easily understandable why some of the best artists in the world painted around here.
+In the Spring and Summer, we have beaches with beach bars and restaurants.
 Kids and adults can go sailing (1), kitesurfing, windsurfing, paddle boarding etc. In the winter, we have skiing in the Pyrenees, just two hours away.

 Sport is very affordable here, so kids can really do as much as they want.
-Our kids do horse-riding, tennis, dance, sailing, volleyball and rugby, but all sports are available for all ages, and all of them are outdoors under a beautiful blue sky.
+Our kids do horse-riding, tennis, dance, sailing, volleyball and rugby, but all sports are available for all ages.
+Another plus is that all of them are outdoors under a beautiful blue sky.